Listen to Norse tunes while you review information about this course.

 Hirðmaðr training is for dudes who were unlucky enough to not get a proper Víkingr education as children.
 Believe it or not, these things happen!

 Upon reaching the Hirðmaðr level, you will have a basic understanding of Norse culture, survival concepts, and warrior ethos.
-So, if you don’t know about Norse stuff, wilderness survival, or to be a warrior - or how to be a man basically - this training program is for you.
+So, if you don’t known (or need a reminder) about Norse stuff, wilderness survival, or warriors - or how to be a man basically - this training program is for you.

 The Hirðmaðr training course is entirely completed online at your own pace.
 For our bros deployed in countries with unreliable internet access, we can also send all materials covered in the course on a USB key.

 Hirðmaðr training is organized in 3 main sections (and various subsections): Norse Stuff, Survival Stuff, and Warrior Stuff.
 In order to pass the course, you must report to a Úlfhéðinn after each module, you must complete all provided assessments, and you must also successfully execute a final project.

 Those training to become Hirðmenn are also encouraged to join Hirðmannahöll, the restricted Hirðmaðr Online Hall at www.Hirðmannahöll.com, so they may network with and learn from other Hirðmenn and members of Víkingaherr (including Úlfhéðnar).

 What's covered in Hirðmaðr training:

 NORRŒNT MÁL (OLD NORSE LANGUAGE)

-Introduction to the fundamentals of norrœnt mál (Old Norse language), Rök (Runes), as well as the basics about Íslenska (Icelandic) pronunciation.
+Introduction to the fundamentals of norrœnt mál (Old Norse language) as well as Rök (Runes from the Norwegian variation of the Younger Futhark in use during the Viking age).
 Access to a Úlfheðinn for any question you may have.

 EDDUR (THE EDDAS)